kolombet/triangle-ts-app/README.md

 # Triangle app

-A web app, to check by triangle sides, is it equilateral, isosceles or scalene.
+A web app, which helps to determine the type of triangle.
+Program checks type, by the user inputted triangle sides.
+Available type checks: equilateral, isosceles, scalene, right-sided and Pythagorean.

 Features:

 - Check triangle validity on input